ponkila/HomestakerOS/docs/getting_started.md

 # Check the drives and partitions
 lsblk -e7

-# Create a partitionless Btrfs disk with 'homestaker' label
+# Create a partitionless Btrfs disk with a 'homestaker' label
 mkfs.btrfs -l homestaker /dev/nvme0n1

 # To create the subvolumes, the btrfs filesystem must be mounted